Logarithmic adic spaces: some foundational results: Kummer etale topology

 \item The morphism $G^D_X \times_X Y \to Y \times_X Y$ induced by the action and the second projection is an isomorphism.

-\item When $|G|$ is invertible in $\cO_X$, the group $G^D_X$ is \'etale over $X$ \Pth{which is simply the constant group $\Hom(G, \cO_X(X)^\times)_X$ when $\cO_X(X)$ contains all the $|G|$-th roots of unity}; and the cover $f: Y \to X$ is a Galois finite Kummer \'etale cover with Galois group $G^D_X$, which is open. \end{enumerate} \end{prop}
+\item When $G$ is annihilated by an integer $m \geq 1$ invertible in $\cO_X$, the group $G^D_X$ is \'etale over $X$ \Pth{which is simply the constant group $\Hom(G, \cO_X(X)^\times)_X$ when $\cO_X(X)$ contains all the $m$-th roots of unity}; and the cover $f: Y \to X$ is a Galois finite Kummer \'etale cover with Galois group $G^D_X$, which is open. \end{enumerate} \end{prop}

 For the proof of Proposition \ref{prop-ket-std}, we need the following general construction, which will also be useful later in Section \ref{sec-ket-cov-descent}. \begin{lem} Let $Y = \Spa(S, S^+) \to X = \Spa(R, R^+)$ be a finite morphism of noetherian adic spaces, and let $\Gamma$ be a finite group which acts on $Y$ by morphisms over $X$.
 Then $(T, T^+) := (S^\Gamma, (S^+)^\Gamma)$ is a Huber pair, and $Z := \Spa(T, T^+)$ is a noetherian adic space finite over $X$.
 Moreover, the canonical morphism $Y \to X$ factors through a finite, open, and surjective morphism $Y \to Z$, which induces a homeomorphism $Y / \Gamma \Mi Z$ of underlying topological spaces and identifies $Z$ as the categorical quotient $Y / \Gamma$ in the category of adic spaces. \end{lem} \begin{proof} For analytic adic spaces, and for any finite group $\Gamma$ such that $|\Gamma|$ is invertible in $S$, this essentially follows from \cite[\aThm 1.2]{Hansen:2016-qasfg} without the noetherian hypothesis.
 Nevertheless, we have the noetherian hypothesis, but not the analytic or invertibility assumptions here.
 Moreover, we have a base space $X$ over which $Y$ is finite.
 Hence, we can resort to the following more direct arguments.